Share your thoughts on the NEXUS website and the Faculty Knowledge Base.

 If you have found an error in this article or if you need assistance incorporating this article into your course, please contact Educational Technology Support.

-Credit Predictor Pro as a Faculty Member
+Credit Predictor Pro: Using as a Faculty Member

 Credit Predictor Pro is a tool that matches adult learners’ prior learning experiences with college credit.
 As a faculty member, you play a crucial role in reviewing and approving these matches.